Supporting Your Child's Development and learning at home!

-This page will detail activities that you can do with your child at home during any school closures.
+This page will detail activities that you can do with your child at home.
 Please let us know about any queries or questions through the class email:

 We have put together a list of ideas for home learning together with some helpful supporting resources that you might like to do together with your children.
 Please upload you activities and photos via the Tapestry App or website.
 Your child's key worker will be on hand via Tapestry to support any needs you may have or offer more suggestions for home learning.

 For extra Speech and Language support while at home, please click here...

 - Twinkl is a great resource for Early Years which has now been made free.
 You will need to go to new member, enter an email address, a password (your own) and then enter the code UKTWINKLHELPS - https://www.twinkl.co.uk/

 - Phonics Play another website with useful resources and also available for free - https://www.phonicsplay.co.uk/

 - Top Marks has a lot of activities which are tablet friendly which can be useful at home - https://www.topmarks.co.uk/